iterative/dvc.org/static/docs/use-cases/multiple-data-scientists-on-a-single-machine.md

 This step is optional.
 You can skip it if you are setting up a new DVC repository and don't have your local cache stored in `.dvc/cache`.
-If you did work on your project with DVC previously and you wish to transfer your cache to the shared cache directory (external to your <abbr>workspace</abbr>), you will need to simply move it from an old cache location to the new one:
+If you did work on your project with DVC previously and you wish to transfer your cache to the shared cache directory (external to your workspace), you will need to simply move it from an old cache location to the new one:

 ```dvc
 $ mv .dvc/cache/* /path/to/dvc-cache
 ```

-### Configure External Cache
+### Configure External Cache (Optional)

-Tell DVC to use the directory we've set up above as an shared cache location by
+This step is optional.
+Tell DVC to use the directory we've set up above as an shared cache location by running:
-running:

 ```dvc
 $ dvc config cache.dir /path/to/dvc-cache